zeitport/eslint-plugin-json-es/get-started/README.md

 ## Installation

-We need eslint and @zeitport/eslint-plugin-json to lint (or fix) our JSON file.
+We need eslint and eslint-plugin-json-es to lint (or fix) our JSON file.

 ```
 npm install eslint --save-dev
-npm install @zeitport/eslint-plugin-json --save-dev
+npm install eslint-plugin-json-es --save-dev
 ```

 ## [JSON file]